 This recipe for Roasted Chickpeas is a basic recipe and technique, which you can then flavor in a myriad of ways, both sweet and savory.
 Read through the entire recipe before you begin to plan your flavors!

-- Now, this next step is an optional step; it all depends on how much of a rush you are in.
+Now, this next step is an optional step; it all depends on how much of a rush you are in.
 I like to spread the towel-dried chickpeas out on a rimmed sheet pan and allow them to air dry for 30 minutes.
 I think this extra drying step helps them crisp up in the oven more evenly.
 But, you can also just proceed to the next step right away of you want.
 Meanwhile, Position rack in middle off oven.
 Preheat oven to 400°F/200°C.

 Sea Salt: As soon as the Roasted Chickpeas come out of the oven, toss them with salt to taste while still warm.
 I have two thoughts on this.
 I like cooking with coarse kosher salt, and if you use it here you will get little crunches of salt flakes, which I kind of like.
 If you use fine sea salt, the salt will more evenly disperse.
 Just salt to taste, tossing well.